s2-ktran/mysql-rds-singlestore/README.md

-# MySQL RDS Data Integration to SingleStore
+# MySQL RDS Data Integration into SingleStore

 Data integration from one database to another is a cumbersome task.
 There are many considerations such as data integrity and consistency, downtime and performance impact, and schema differences.

-With SingleStore, we announced [native data integration services](https://www.singlestore.com/blog/introducing-native-data-integration-services/) earlier this year.
-One of these services is to create [connection links](https://docs.singlestore.com/db/v8.7/security/authentication/configuring-and-using-connection-links/) to automatically detect tables and load them in consistently.
+SingleStore is a fast, distributed, cloud SQL database designed to power modern data-intensive applications, delivering maximum performance for both transactional (OLTP) and analytical (OLAP) workloads in a single unified engine.
+Singlestore recently announced [native data integration services](https://www.singlestore.com/blog/introducing-native-data-integration-services/) including [connection links](https://docs.singlestore.com/db/v8.7/security/authentication/configuring-and-using-connection-links/).
+These links automatically detect table schemas and provision pipelines supporting high-speed consistent data ingestion.

-A common use case we see with customers like [Medaxion](https://www.singlestore.com/blog/case-study-medaxion-analytics-medtech/) is to migrate from MySQL to SingleStore for increased speed of performance and operational efficiencies.
+A common use case with customers is to migrate from MySQL to SingleStore for increased scale and performance.
+[6sense](https://www.youtube.com/watch?v=i_8cBFeaL48) reaped these benefits and had 5x lower TCO, faster performance, and faster time to market with SingleStore for its real-time analytics use cases.

 This blog post walks you through a migration from an Amazon MySQL RDS instance to a SingleStore cluster using this method.